rohitbahadur/Trello-Automation-Selenium/README.md

 #### Execution procedure
      For executing the tests, expand
-     com.klocktrello and right click on Run As --> Maven test
+     com.klocktrello and right click pom.xml and select Run As --> Maven test